fani-lab/OpeNTF/README.md

-# (UPDATE IN PROGRESS)
 # `OpeNTF`: Team Recommendation via Translation Approach

-This readme is specifically for the neural machine translation models, specically, the models supported by the OpenNMT-py framework.
+This readme is specifically for the neural machine translation models, specifically, the models supported by the OpenNMT-py framework.
 In this readme, you'd be able to setup and run the dataset using either the existing NMT models or a model of your own.

 ## 0. Workflow Overview
 This repository utilizes the following workflow: